Some of the services most used in our schools are detailed below.

 We test functional vision of pupils which may be done through observation or through more formal acuity tests (if appropriate).

 Provide training on vision impairment on a range of eye conditions and useful strategies for in class support.

 Advise on the use of assistive technology and iPads for learners.
 We have provided iPad training for pupils at Silverwood in the last year.

 We write reports for EHC Plans, functional vision reports and annual review reports for pupils and help SEND workers with outcomes.

 Link with a range of other professionals that will be working with your child.

 The Wiltshire Educational Psychology Service is made up of a team of psychologists who have specialised in the application of psychology in educational settings.
-At Silverwood School we have two therapists who work closely with us, Jude Liberman and Natasha Krause.

 All the professionals who work on this team have a qualification in educational psychology at Masters or Doctorate level.
 Through their training and experience in psychology and education, the educational psychologists work with school staff to improve pupil outcomes through joint problem solving, identification of suitable strategies and targeted interventions.
 They also help us to identify and clarify the needs and appropriate provision of pupils whose learning, behaviour, emotional well-being or welfare is of concern.
 The approach taken is always solution focused, and joint working with parents and carers is at the heart of their work.

 We are able to alternative therapies too, and this is something we are looking at continuing to develop across Silverwood School.